 Additional information about the Clery Act reporting obligations is provided in the Mandatory Reporting webpage.

-What is the Clery Act (also known as the Campus Crime Reporting Act)?
-The “Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act" (formerly the Campus Security Act) is a federal law that requires institutions of higher education in the United States to disclose campus security information including crime statistics for the campus and surrounding areas.
+What is the Clery Act?
+The “Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act” is a federal law that requires institutions of higher education in the United States to disclose campus security information (including crime statistics and information about safety-related policies).
 It was first enacted by Congress in 1990 and amended a number of times since.